ExtendRealityLtd/VRTK/README.md

   * **Blink Transition Speed:** The fade blink speed on collision.
   * **Fade Color:** The colour to fade the headset to on collision.
+  * **Ignore Target With Tag Or Class:** A string that specifies an object Tag or the name of a Script attached to an obejct and will prevent the object from fading the headset view on collision.

 The following events are emitted: